Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 There are three pairs of jugular veins:

-• Internal jugular vein ( v. jugularis interna) - the largest, is the main vessel that carries blood from the cranial cavity.
-It is a continuation of the sigmoid sinus of the dura mater and starts from the jugular foramen of the skull with a bulbous extension (superior bulb of the jugular vein, bulbus jugularis superior).
-Further, it descends towards the sternoclavicular joint, being covered in front by the sternocleidomastoid muscle.
+• Internal jugular vein ( v. jugularis interna) - the largest, is the main vessel carrying blood from the cranial cavity.
+It is a continuation of the sigmoid sinus of the dura mater and begins from the jugular foramen of the skull with a bulbous extension (superior bulb of the jugular vein, bulbus jugularis superior).
+Then it descends towards the sternoclavicular joint, being covered in front by the sternocleidomastoid muscle.
 In the lower parts of the neck, the vein is located in the common connective tissue sheath along with the common carotid artery and vagus nerve, while the vein is located somewhat more superficially and lateral to the artery.
-Behind the sternoclavicular joint, the internal jugular vein merges with the subclavian (here there is a lower bulb of the jugular vein, bulbus jugularis inferior), forming the brachiocephalic vein.
+Behind the sternoclavicular joint, the internal jugular vein merges with the subclavian vein (there is an inferior bulb of the jugular vein, bulbus jugularis inferior), forming the brachiocephalic vein.

-• External jugular vein ( v. jugularis externa) - smaller in caliber, located in the subcutaneous tissue, goes along the front surface of the neck, deviating laterally in the lower sections (crossing the posterior edge of the sternocleidomastoid muscle approximately at the level of its middle).
-This vein is well contoured when singing, screaming or coughing, collects blood from superficial formations of the head, face and neck; sometimes used for catheterization and drug administration.
-Below, it perforates its own fascia and flows into the subclavian vein.
+• External jugular vein ( v. jugularis externa) - smaller in caliber, located in the subcutaneous tissue, runs along the anterior surface of the neck, deviating laterally in the lower sections (crossing the posterior edge of the sternocleidomastoid muscle approximately at the level of its middle).
+This vein is well contoured when singing, screaming or coughing, collecting blood from the superficial formations of the head, face and neck; sometimes used for catheterization and drug administration.
+Below it pierces its own fascia and flows into the subclavian vein.

-• Anterior jugular vein ( v. jugularis anterior) - small, formed from the saphenous veins of the chin, descends at some distance from the midline of the neck.
-In the lower neck, the right and left anterior jugular veins form an anastomosis, called the jugular venous arch ( arcus venosus juguli).
-Then the artery goes under the sternocleidomastoid muscle and flows, as a rule, into the external jugular vein.
+• Anterior jugular vein ( v. jugularis anterior) - small, formed from the saphenous veins of the chin, descending down at some distance from the midline of the neck.
+In the lower parts of the neck, the right and left anterior jugular veins form an anastomosis called the jugular venous arch ( arcus venosus juguli).
+The artery then goes under the sternocleidomastoid muscle and usually flows into the external jugular vein.

 The following veins drain into the external jugular vein:

-• Posterior ear vein ( v. auricularis posterior), collects venous blood from the superficial plexus located behind the auricle.
-She is related to v. emissaria mastoidea.
+• Posterior auricular vein ( v. auricularis posterior), collects venous blood from the superficial plexus located behind the auricle.
+She has a connection with v. emissaria mastoidea.

 • Occipital vein, v. occipitalis, collects venous blood from the venous plexus of the occipital region of the head, which is supplied by the artery of the same name.
-It flows into the external jugular vein below the posterior auricular.
+It drains into the external jugular vein below the posterior auricular vein.
 Sometimes, accompanying the occipital artery, the occipital vein flows into the internal jugular vein.

-• suprascapular vein ( v. suprascapularis), accompanies the artery of the same name in the form of two trunks that connect and form one trunk that flows into the terminal section of the external jugular vein or into the subclavian vein.
+• Suprascapular vein ( v. suprascapularis), accompanies the artery of the same name in the form of two trunks, which connect and form one trunk, flowing into the terminal section of the external jugular vein or into the subclavian vein.

-Anterior jugular vein ( v. jugularis anterior) is formed from the skin veins of the mental region, from where it goes down near the midline, lying first on the outer surface m. mylohyoideus, and then - on the front surface m. sternohyoideus.
-Above the jugular notch of the sternum, the anterior jugular veins of both sides enter the interfascial suprasternal space, where they are connected to each other through a well-developed anastomosis, called the jugular venous arch ( arcus venosus juguli).
+Anterior jugular vein ( v. jugularis anterior) is formed from the cutaneous veins of the mental region, from where it is directed downward near the midline, initially lying on the outer surface m. mylohyoideus, and then on the front surface m. sternohyoideus.
+Above the jugular notch of the sternum, the anterior jugular veins of both sides enter the interfascial suprasternal space, where they are connected to each other through a well-developed anastomosis called the jugular venous arch ( arcus venosus juguli).
 Then the jugular vein deviates outward and, passing behind m. sternocleidomastoideus, flows into the external jugular vein before it flows into the subclavian vein, less often - into the latter.
-Alternatively, it can be noted that the anterior jugular veins of both sides sometimes merge, forming the median vein of the neck.
+Alternatively, it can be noted that the anterior jugular veins of both sides sometimes merge to form the median vein of the neck.

 Links

-See what the "Jugular Vein" is in other dictionaries:
+See what “Jugular vein” is in other dictionaries:

-Neck vein.
-The internal jugular vein (internal jugular) is a very large paired vein that runs vertically down the side of the neck next to the carotid artery.
+Cervical vein.
+The internal jugular vein is a very large paired vein that runs vertically down the side of the neck next to the carotid artery.
 Collects blood from the head and neck.
-Behind the sternum clavicular joint merges ... ... medical terms
+Behind the sternoclavicular joint it merges... ...
+Medical terms

-1. The posterior ear vein, g. auricularis posterior, collects venous blood from the superficial plexus located behind the auricle.
-She is related to v. emissaria mastoidea.
+1. The posterior auricular vein, auricularis posterior, collects venous blood from the superficial plexus located behind the auricle.
+She has a connection with v. emissaria mastoidea.

 2. Occipital vein, v. occipitalis, collects venous blood from the venous plexus of the occipital region of the head, which is supplied by the artery of the same name.
-It flows into the external jugular vein below the posterior auricular.
+It drains into the external jugular vein below the posterior auricular vein.
 Sometimes, accompanying the occipital artery, the occipital vein flows into the internal jugular vein.

-3. The suprascapular vein, g. suprascapularis, accompanies the artery of the same name in the form of two trunks, which connect and form one trunk that flows into the terminal section of the external jugular vein or into the subclavian vein.
+3. The suprascapular vein, g. suprascapularis, accompanies the artery of the same name in the form of two trunks, which connect and form one trunk, flowing into the terminal section of the external jugular vein or into the subclavian vein.

-4. Anterior jugular vein, v. jugularis anterior, is formed from the skin veins of the mental region, from where it goes down near the midline, lying first on the outer surface of m. mylohyoideus, and then on the front surface of m. sternohyoideus.
-Above the jugular notch of the sternum, the anterior jugular veins of both sides enter the interfascial suprasternal space, where they are connected to each other through a well-developed anastomosis, called the jugular venous arch, arcus venosus juguli.
+4. Anterior jugular vein, v. jugularis anterior, is formed from the cutaneous veins of the mental region, from where it goes down near the midline, initially lying on the outer surface of m. mylohyoideus, and then on the anterior surface of m. sternohyoideus.
+Above the jugular notch of the sternum, the anterior jugular veins of both sides enter the interfascial suprasternal space, where they are connected to each other through a well-developed anastomosis called the jugular venous arch, arcus venosus juguli.
 Then the jugular vein deviates outward and, passing behind m. sternocleidomastoideus, flows into the external jugular vein before it flows into the subclavian vein, less often into the latter.
-Alternatively, it can be noted that the anterior jugular veins of both sides sometimes merge, forming the median vein of the neck.
+Alternatively, it can be noted that the anterior jugular veins of both sides sometimes merge to form the median vein of the neck.

 CATEGORIES